ymhaah/TRAIN-FEM_Testimonials-grid-section/README.md

 # Frontend Mentor - Testimonials grid section solution

 This is a solution to the [Testimonials grid section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7) challenge on Frontend Mentor.
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+FrontendMentor is a platform where developers can improve their front-end skills by building real projects and receiving feedback from the community.

 - [Solution URL](https://ymhaah.github.io/TRAIN-FEM_Testimonials-grid-section/)
 - [Challenge link](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7)